![]() |

 |

 Amanda Milde (2013-2016) Amanda is a homegrown talent and UWL alum.
 She went off to work for a bit at the USGS before deciding she wanted to get a MS degree (that was a good decision).
 Her project was a collaborative effort with the USGS lab in La Crosse and she examined seston quantity and quality in the Upper Mississippi River, mostly down by Keokuk, Iowa.
-Her results are being used to predict the impact of the invasive Asian carp on riverine ecosystems. |
+Her results are being used to predict the impact of the invasive Asian carp on riverine ecosystems.
+Amanda is still employed with the USGS in La Crosse. |

 |